 There are many reasons for social isolation beyond the pandemic.
 Some older adults might not have family, might be estranged from their family, might not be as technologically savvy as younger folks, and might rely on transportation or Adult Day Health in order to socialize.

-To address this issue, Mystic Valley Elder Services (MVES) launched the Social Engagement Program a year ago, established to help improve the health and well-being of isolated older adults in the community by providing meaningful social connections.
+To address this issue, Mystic Valley Elder Services (MVES) launched the Social Engagement Program in June 2020, which was established to help improve the health and well-being of isolated older adults in the community by providing meaningful social connections.

 The Social Engagement Program connects to older adults through supports that could include the following: the Telephone Reassurance Program, where a volunteer calls the isolated individual and provides a social contact and friendly conversation; the Card and Letter Writing option where participants and volunteers socialize through an exchange of cards and letters; the Email Pen Pal Program which provides socialization through email, and; the Friendly Visitor Program, in which the individual receives home visits that focus on in-person socialization and companionship(when it is determined safe to do so).
 Trained and carefully screened volunteers are paired with community members and provide the visits, cards and letters, calls and emails.